moonpatel/ChessHub/README.md

 ```
 git checkout -b new-branch
 ```
 6. Create a .env file in both frontend and backend directory according to the .env.example files with the required environment variables.
+The stockfish chess engine binary in the repo is for Linux systems only.
+If you are not using Linux then download the required stockfish chess engine binary from <a href="https://stockfishchess.org/download/">stockfish</a> website and place it in backend/engine directory.
+Also add the path of the engine to the CHESS_ENGINE_PATH variable in .env file in backend directory.
 7. Install the dependencies for frontend.
 ```
 cd frontend